Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 The code of the benchmark can be found on [GitHub](https://github.com/Tessil/hash-table-shootout) and the raw results of the charts can be found [here]({{ site.url }}/other/hopscotch_map_benchmark_raw_results.csv).

 The benchmark was compiled with Clang 5.0 and ran on Linux 4.11 x64 with an Intel i5-5200u and 8 Go of RAM.
+Best of five runs was taken.

 ## Benchmark